keithsharp/VacuumTest/README.md

 ![Create Data App](images/CreateData.png "CreateData App")

 The app is very simple - use the add button to add new challenges and swipe left with two fingers on a challenge to delete the challenge.
-Internally the app is using SwiftData to store the challenges you add - if you quite an restart the app your challenges will still be present.
+Internally the app is using SwiftData to store the challenges you add - if you quit and restart the app your challenges will still be present.

 When you've added enough challenges you can export the data using the menu *File -> Export* or the keyboard shortcut &#8984;-e.
 This will save your data in a new SwiftData database.
 This new database also has WAL enabled and is not suitable for bundling in the iOS app.
-To convert the database to one WAL disabled, switch to the terminal and run the [`sqlite3`](https://sqlite.org/cli.html).
+To convert the database to one with WAL disabled, switch to the terminal and run the [`sqlite3`](https://sqlite.org/cli.html) shell.
 Once in the `sqlite3` shell, use the `VACUUM` command to create a new database with WAL disabled.
 Your terminal should look something like:
 ```sh
 $ sqlite3 exports/challenges.store
 SQLite version 3.43.2 2023-10-10 13:08:14